Frequently Asked Questions

 It is important that you understand your rights to confidentiality and privacy, so I will discuss with you in the first session.
 I will keep it brief, but I am legally required to give you this information before we get started.

 After we have covered the necessary administration issues I will ask you to tell me about why you have come to see me about.
-I will also ask you a number of questions to help me understand you and your concerns, and may ask you to complete a questionnaire.
+I will also ask you a number of questions to help me understand you and your concerns, and I might ask you to complete a questionnaire.

-I will take notes as we talk and will do so in all sessions.
+I will take notes as we talk.
 This will be most obvious to you in the first session as there is so much information for me to take in.
 You are always welcome to ask me to see what I have written on my notepad or in your file- after all it is information about you!

 What approach do you use?